esmono/internet-choice-awards/README.md

 ## Installation

-This project requieres [`pipenv`](https://pypi.org/project/pipenv/) to work properly.
+This project requires [`pipenv`](https://pypi.org/project/pipenv/) to work properly.
-Documentation describe different methods to install depending on your environment.
+Documentation describes different methods to install depending on your environment.

-Project commands are defined in the [Makefile](Makefile). `make isntall-dev` will install all project dependencies.
+Project commands are defined in the [Makefile](Makefile). `make install-dev` will install all project dependencies.

-Some commands requires [posgresql](https://www.postgresql.org/download/) to be installed locally.
+Some commands require [posgresql](https://www.postgresql.org/download/) to be installed locally.

 ## Development

 Configuration for local development is expected to live in a `.env` file that is not checked into version control.
-Use the `.env.example` tocreate your own `.env`.
+Use the `.env.example` to create your own `.env`.

 Run `make test` to run the unit tests and gather coverage information.